 Where to find it: Former U.S. President Barack Obama (or Facebook founder Mark Zuckerberg) would probably be the first to recommend Mama Oliech Restaurant (multiple locations including Marcus Garvey Rd., map) for this delicacy—the renowned eatery’s had more than its fair share of famous visitors.
 It serves the best whole-fried tilapia (from Lake Nakuru, northwest of Nairobi) at the most economical prices.

 Pilau, meat stew, and chapati, courtesy of afromusing/Flickr

 I have yet to meet someone who doesn’t like Kenyan pilau, prepared by adding spices and meat to rice.
-It’s a Swahili coastal dish that’s served at every wedding—honestly, a Kenyan wedding is not a wedding without pilau!
+This Swahili coastal dish is served at every wedding—honestly, a Kenyan wedding is not a wedding without pilau!
 There are at least five different techniques for cooking pilau, but in the end all that matters is the aroma and the taste.
 It is best served with kachumbari and vegetables such as fried cabbage or spinach.